What to expect during your first visit to Premier Endodontics of Long Island.

 Important: Please remember that all patients under 18 years of age must be accompanied by a parent or guardian at the consultation visit.

-In addition, please alert the office if you or your child has a medical condition that may be of concern prior to surgery.
+In addition, please alert the office if you or your child has a medical condition that may be of concern prior to your procedure.
 These conditions include diabetes, high blood pressure, artificial heart valves or joints, rheumatic fever and other conditions.
 You should also alert us if you take any drugs such as heart medications, aspirin, anticoagulant therapy or other treatments that may require special care.

 If your dentist or physician has taken x-rays, you may request that they forward them to our office.
 If they can’t be forwarded to our office in time for your appointment, please pick them up and bring them with you.
 If additional films are necessary, we will take them at our office.